fatfisz/poof/README.md

 ### What about nested structures?

 This was supposed to be a simple lib, and I didn't have a need to support nested structures with it.
-I might do it someday.
+I might do it someday and I'm open to suggestions/PRs.

-### Why bother doing this?

-It was a bit of an experiment - to do validation with decorators.
-It turned out quite nice, so why not share.

 ## Be careful with decorators!